arpcard/state-of-the-card-2021/README.md

 | 2:30-3:30 pm | State of the CARD 2021 Lecture | repeat live presentation |
 | 3:45-4:15 pm | Antibiotic Resistance Ontology, Resistomes & Variants | repeat live presentation |
 | 4:30-5:00 pm | Resistance Gene Identifier | repeat live presentation |

-Presenters will be available to answer questions for 15 minutes after the end of their presentations.

 | Time | Topic | Link |
 | -------- | -------- | -------- |